zoot101/luadns-ddns/README.md

 DDNS Client implemented as a Simple Bash Script that uses the [Luadns.com](https://luadns.com) [REST API](https://www.luadns.com/api.html), with email notifications.

+Useful if you already have a domain hosted at [Luadns.com](https://luadns.com) and want to add single or multiple dynamic records.

 A custom notification hook is also supported.

 # Table of Contents